 Winner: Battabox (Nigeria)

 Mobile phones and the Internet have provided unprecedented opportunities for people in Nigeria to tell their own stories in a global media landscape previously dominated by a western narrative.
-However there is a lack of local, relevant video content for an Africa audiences and for advertisers to target various segments of those markets.
+However, there is a lack of local, relevant video content for an Africa audience and for advertisers to target various segments of those markets.

 Winner: Mwabu (Zambia)

-Mwabu’s mission is to bring talent, teacher and technology together across Africa and their tablet contains 2,000 enquiry-based interactive lessons for all primary subjects in English and local languages.
-The content moves away from the classic rote learning or ‘chalk-and-talk’ approach, instead motivating learners to enquire, explore and problem-solve.
+Mwabu’s mission is to bring talent, teacher, and technology together across Africa and their tablet contains 2,000 inquiry-based interactive lessons for all primary subjects in English and local languages.
+The content moves away from the classic rote learning or ‘chalk-and-talk’ approach, instead of motivating learners to enquire, explore, and problem-solve.

 Winner: BitPesa (Kenya)